chenx/Drupal_Extension/README.md

     var_dump($user);
 ```

-## 3) Use WordPress theme in custom page.
+## 3) Use Drupal theme in custom page.

 Different from WordPress, which uses get_header() and get_footer() functions for a theme, Drupal uses page template.
-So at present, this project create custom header and footer by extracting html source from an existing page of the current theme.
+So at present, this project creates custom header and footer by extracting html source from an existing page of the current theme.

-So far, a minimal template page is like this:
+So far, a minimal template page looks like this:

 ```php
 <?php